-C15 Are first-time, first-year students accepted for terms other than the fall?

-Yes No X

-C16 Notification to applicants of admissio n decision sent (fill in one only )

-On a rolling basis beginning

-By (date): 2/1 (Early)

-Χ Other: 4/ 1 (Regular)

-C17 Reply policy for admitted applicants ( fill in one only)

-Must reply by (date): No set date 1-May

-Must reply by May 1st or within wee ks if notified d thereafter

-Other:

-Deadline for housing deposit (MMDD): Amount of housing deposit:

-Refundable if student does not enroll?

-Yes, in full

-Yes, in part

-Χ No

-C18 Deferred admission

-Dana varia institution allow students to a Yes No

-Does your institution allow students to padmission? ostpone enrollment a arter x

-If yes, maximum period o f postponeme 1 acad demic year

-C10 Early admission of high school stude nte

-CIS Larry admission of high school stude iito Yes No

-Does your institution allow high school s

-first-time, first-year (freshman) students school graduation? one year or more be fore high Х

-C20 Common Application: Question remov ed from CDS.
-(Initiat ed during 2 2006-2007 cycle)

-C21-C22: Early Decision and Ea rly Action Plans

-C21 Early Decision

-• ı Yes No

-Does your institution offer an early decis that permits students to apply and be no , , •

-well in advance of the regular notification X

-to commit to attending if accepted) for fi

-applicants for fall enrollment?
-If "yes," please complete the following: ļ

-First or only early de cision plan closing d ate

-First or only early de • on date

-Other early decision Other early decision e

-ŕ •

-For the Fall 2020 entering class: Number of early decision applications re ceived by your instit ution

-Number of applicants admitted under ea ution

-Please provide significant details about your early decision p lan:

-C22 Early action Yes No

-Do you have a nonbinding early action p lan whereby student s are 165 NO

-notified of an admission decision well in advance of the regu lar Х

-notification date but do not have to com college?

-If "yes," please complete the folk Early action clo 10/15

-Early action not 12/1

-V

-Yes No
+Yes No C15 Are first-time, first-year students accepted for terms other than X C16 Notification to applicants of admission decision sent (fill in one only) X C17 On a rolling basis beginning (date): By (date): Other: Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full d thereafter Х Yes, in part C18 Deferred admission 010 Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme Yes X No 1 academic year Early admission of high school students Does your institution allow high school students to enroll as full-time, Common Application: Question removed from CDS.
+(Initiated during 2) Yes X 2006-2007 cycle) No C21 C21-C22: Early Decision and Early Action Plans Early Decision Does your institution offer an early decision plan (an admission plan If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Yes No X Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: : : -